mehwisha01/Design-Portfolio/content/posts/EazyML/index.md

 ## Description

-As a UX Design consultant, I was tasked with redesigning the site to make it look more futuristic yet easy to use for new users.
+As a UX Design consultant, I was tasked with User Research to take User Centric approach to design.

 ### Competitive Analysis

-I started off with doing a Competitive Analysis of all ML platforms and here were some of the findings:
+I started off with doing a Competitive Analysis of all ML Platforms and here were some of the findings:

    <table style="width:100%">
      <tr>